andreaswagner42/action-arvernus-release-update/readme.md

 # 📦 Github Action to Deploy Releases to the Arvernus Update Server

 This Action is build to be trigered upon new releases.
 Once a new Release is created, the Action will take the master branch at the state of the last tagged release, takes all the code needed for production and moves into a new folder.
 This folder then gets compressed into a zip archive.
 Upon completion the zip file and some metadata like the version number will be send to the arvernus update server via a POST request.
+Alernatively if the input package-file-name is given, then this file is uploaded together with the metadata to the arvernus update server.

 ## ✨ Reccomended setup